thefstock/FirstockPy/client/docs/md/py_client/modules/watchlists/datasource.md

         Returns:
           GetWatchListNamesResponseModel: The response as GetWatchListNamesResponseModel.

-    `get_predefined_scrips(self, model: py_client.modules.watchlists.models.get_predefined_scrips.GetPredefinedScripsRequestModel, key: str = None) ‑> py_client.modules.watchlists.models.get_predefined_scrips.GetPredefinedScripsResponseModel`
-    :   Get list of predefined MW scrips

-        Args:
-          model (GetPredefinedScripsRequestModel): The data to be send as GetPredefinedScripsRequestModel. key (str): The key obtained on login success.
-Uses the token in the state if not passed explicitly.

-        Returns:
-          GetPredefinedScripsResponseModel: The response as GetPredefinedScripsResponseModel.

-    `get_predefined_watchlists(self, model: py_client.modules.watchlists.models.get_predefined_watchlists.GetPredefinedWatchListsRequestModel, key: str = None) ‑> py_client.modules.watchlists.models.get_predefined_watchlists.GetPredefinedWatchListsResponseModel`
-    :   Get list of predefined MWs

-        Args:
-          model (GetPredefinedWatchListsRequestModel): The data to be send as GetPredefinedWatchListsRequestModel. key (str): The key obtained on login success.
-Uses the token in the state if not passed explicitly.

-        Returns:
-          GetPredefinedWatchListsResponseModel: The response as GetPredefinedWatchListsResponseModel.

-    `get_quotes(self, model: py_client.modules.watchlists.models.get_quotes.GetQuotesRequestModel, key: str = None) ‑> py_client.modules.watchlists.models.get_quotes.GetQuotesResponseModel`
-    :   Get quotes

-        Args:
-          model (GetQuotesRequestModel): The data to be send as GetQuotesRequestModel. key (str): The key obtained on login success.
-Uses the token in the state if not passed explicitly.

-        Returns:
-          GetQuotesResponseModel: The response as GetQuotesResponseModel.

-    `get_security_info(self, model: py_client.modules.watchlists.models.get_security_info.GetSecurityInfoRequestModel, key: str = None) ‑> py_client.modules.watchlists.models.get_security_info.GetSecurityInfoResponseModel`
-    :   Get security info

-        Args:
-          model (GetSecurityInfoRequestModel): The data to be send as GetSecurityInfoRequestModel. key (str): The key obtained on login success.
-Uses the token in the state if not passed explicitly.

-        Returns:
-          GetSecurityInfoResponseModel: The response as GetSecurityInfoResponseModel.

     `get_watchlist(self, model: py_client.modules.watchlists.models.get_watchlist.GetWatchListRequestModel, key: str = None) ‑> py_client.modules.watchlists.models.get_watchlist.GetWatchListResponseModel`
     :   Get scrip list for a given watchlist name